SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Performance/index.rst

     !
 Note !
     Those results are with the best speed grade of each family In practice, depending what board/FPGA you use, it is common for them to have worst speed grade.
+    Also, concerning the area usage, those numbers are a bit inflated because :
+    - The SDC constraint stress the timings => Synthesis use more logic to improve the timings
+    - The inputs/outputs of the design are serialized/deserialized (ff+logic cost) to reduce the pin count

     rv32i_noBypass ->
     - 0.78 Dhrystone/MHz 0.60 Coremark/MHz